Together in Christ: 'My Responsibility to Forgive' — Colossians 3:13

 Today's Prayer

-O, dear Father, I am sorry for the times I have refused to be the conduit of your love, grace, mercy, and forgiveness.
-I confess that it is hard for me to forgive others who have hurt me, mistreated me, or said bad things about me.
+O, dear Father, I am sorry for the times I have refused to be the conduit of Your love, grace, mercy, and forgiveness.
+I confess that it is hard to forgive others who have hurt, mistreated, or said bad things about me.
 Holy Spirit, please soften my heart and empower me to be more like Jesus in forgiving others.
-I want to be your conduit of love, grace, mercy, and forgiveness, dear Lord.
-I commit to opening my heart to your command to forgive others.
-I ask you to stir my memory and help me release my bitterness and unforgiving spirit toward those you are calling me to forgive.
+I want to be Your conduit of love, grace, mercy, and forgiveness, dear Lord.
+I commit to opening my heart to Your command to forgive others.
+I ask You to stir my memory and help me release my bitterness and unforgiving spirit toward those You are calling me to forgive.
 In Jesus' name, I ask for this grace and power.
 Amen.

 Related Scripture Readings